I Can Feel You: Background

 "I Can Feel You" was written by American R&B singer Ne-Yo and commissioned after her record company had suggested a more "urban dance" sound for her fourth studio album, Heavy Rotation.
 Commenting on his contribution, Anastacia elaborated in 2009: "I really didn't want to get turned down.
 I think the worst feeling would be asking someone to write a song for you and them to turn round and say: "No." So I was so grateful that he knew who I was and then the fact that he wrote two songs.
-The first tone he wrote, "I Can Feel You" was hands down like the perfect song that reflected how I was feeling about my life and my love life.
+The first tune he wrote, "I Can Feel You" was hands down like the perfect song that reflected how I was feeling about my life and my love life.
 It's been lovely working with him.
 He is a really charming and down to earth guy."
 In 2017, Anastacia admitted in an interview with Attitude that the song "just wasn't my vibe."